5 Useful Techniques to prepare your horse to Vet Visits

 Any thoughts or questions about using or introducing an end-of-session-signal? #justask

 Are you a compassionate horse owner who wants to build a strong friendship with your horse?
 Would you like to understand your horse better and help your horse to understand YOU better?
-Get access to many online clicker training courses and a fabulous, supportive R+ community in our HippoLogic Clicker Training Academy.
+Get access to high quality online training and a fabulous, supportive R+ community in our HippoLogic Clicker Training Academy.
 Check out the link!

 Not sure?
 Start with a free clicker training assessment to get taste of what it feels like to work with me.
 When you have a specific struggle that you want to overcome, don’t hesitate to contact me.
-In this assessment you’ll discover what’s holding you back from accomplishing the things you want with your horse.
-After our conversation you’ll know exactly what to do, in order to move forward towards your goals.

 Book here